New York State Route 298: City of Syracuse

 The couplet lasts for just two blocks to Court Street, where both directions of NY 298 turn north to enter a more residential area of the city.
-Just two blocks north of I-81 at North Salina Street, NY 298 intersects with U.S. Route 11 (US 11), which closely parallels I-81 as it runs through Syracuse.
+Just two blocks north of I-81 Bus at North Salina Street, NY 298 intersects with U.S. Route 11 (US 11), which closely parallels I-81 Bus as it runs through Syracuse.
 From here, the route slowly curves to take a more easterly course through the residential northern portion of the city.
 It seamlessly crosses into the town of Salina, eventually completing the eastern turn as it heads through the town.
 The homes begin to give way to businesses and industrial areas at the hamlet of Lyncourt, where NY 298 becomes a four-lane divided highway and connects to the north end of NY 598.
 From here, NY 298 heads northeast, losing the Court Street name as it passes under the CSX Transportation-owned Mohawk Subdivision and crosses into the town of DeWitt.

 Past the railroad overpass, NY 298 enters a heavily industrial area, where it serves industrial parks on both sides of the highway.
 It connects to Townline Road by way of a traffic circle known locally as Military Circle, from where the road heads due east to a larger traffic circle named Carrier Circle.
 The circle is one of two in the state that directly connects to an exit on the New York State Thruway (I-90), here exit 35.
 NY 635 comes in from the south here as well via Thompson Road, terminating inside of the circle.
 East of the circle, NY 298 turns northward on a long arc, serving a handful of smaller industrial parks before crossing over the Thruway as Kinne Street.